jsiwu94/Moon/_posts/2020-06-23-Airlines-on-Twitter.md

 ---

+# Understanding Customer Complaints with NLP and Identify Business Process to Improve
 <img width="468" alt="image" src="https://user-images.githubusercontent.com/54050356/85477250-cc7d1180-b56e-11ea-9251-8a06fa71a87b.png">

 In this project, I worked with a group of 5 for our last final project in my Master's degree.
 With this, we aimed to understand customer complaints on social media, specifically Twitter, regarding the major airlines in the US.